ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

    ssh root@$FLOATING_IP
    ```
    {: pre}
-1. Configure the newly created data volume on the VSI.
+1. Configure the newly created data volume on the VSI, run each line below one at a time.

    ```sh
    new_bsv=$(echo $(parted -l 2>&1) | awk 'NR==1{print $2}' | sed 's/:$//')